zxcmehran/FPGADisplay-ipcore/README.md

 FPGA Display Handler IP Core lets you drive VGA Displays using a VGA DAC connected to a FPGA.
 It's mainly designed to run along a PowerPC embedded processor.
 It should be possible to run along MicroBlaze Cores but it's not tested yet.

+### What so special?

+By using the C processor driver library especially made for this IP Core, you'll be able to programmaticaly control each single pixel on the screen and plot basic geometric shapes including **lines, triangles, rectangles,** and **circles**.
+It won't use any floating point operations and the whole system is implemented using integers.
+It also lets the designer to print **ASCII character strings** over the screen using a monospace typeface.
+In addition, it provides a **terminal-like area** on the screen which reflows the text and can be useful for debugging and output monitoring.
+You can take a look at an actual output preview at [FPGADisplay-driver](https://github.com/zxcmehran/FPGADisplay-driver) repository.

 You can also use it on a bare FPGA without any embedded processors with a limited functionality.
-Actually, it uses a generated RAM block as **VGA Display Memory** to store the pixel data to be displayed over the screen.
-All you have to do is to fill memory blocks by either implementing a logic on VHDL context or using a embedded processor.
+It uses a generated RAM block as **VGA Display Memory** to store the pixel data to be displayed over the screen.
+All you have to do is to fill memory blocks by either implementing a logic on FPGA context or using a embedded processor.

 ## Installing
 This repository contains **main IP Core files**.
 Clone it in a directory named `display_handler_v1_00_a` under `pcores` directory in your project root or in global user peripheral repository of your EDK installation.